1. Young man at his window: places everywhere

 [1] I have used the expression ‘elemental things-place’ with a similar intent and meaning used by the American philosopher Edward S. Casey, in the book Getting Back into Place, in the following expression: ‘Take a mountain: is it a thing or a place?
 It is an elemental thing-place’.
 Edward S. Casey, Getting Back into Place: Toward a Renewed Understanding of the Place-World (Bloomington: Indiana University Press, 1993), 216.

 [2] I’m writing these notes some years after the period in which I was making this consideration for the first time.
 I don’t think Aristotle’s theory of place or Descartes’s distinction between internal and external place had some influence on my thoughts, at that time.
-I began to be interested in metaphysical or ontological and epistemological questions of place and space in consequence of the naïve considerations resulting from my own personal experience and logic, and not the other way around.
-I arrived at the core questions of philosophy (and physics) studying the thought of philosophers to give some structure to those personal intuitions that any curious mind or person can have, independently of their education; philosophy and physics – or better, the history of philosophical and scientific thought – played almost no conscious role at all on my intuitions about reality understood as ‘place’.
-I became acquainted with the thinking of philosophers and scientists as soon as I realized that I unconsciously entered the domain of metaphysics, or ontology, and epistemology.
-As I had the occasion to say somewhere else, at the beginning, I had no interest in philosophy, physics or in any other discipline external to architecture for the sake of those ‘external’ disciplines; in the beginnings, I was only interested in architecture and when I understood that by starting from simple and sincere architectural thoughts on space and place I was questioning the same fundamental facts of reality that philosophers or theoretical physicists usually question, I felt compelled to embrace the study of what other scholars, outside of my disciplinary field, said on the argument before me.
+I began to be interested in metaphysical, or ontological, and epistemological questions of place and space in consequence of naïve considerations resulting from my own personal experience and logic, rather than the other way around.
+I arrived at the core questions of philosophy (and physics) studying the thought of philosophers to give some structure to those initial personal intuitions that any curious mind or person can have, independently of their education; philosophy and physics – or better, the history of philosophical and scientific thought – played almost no conscious role on my intuitions about reality understood as ‘place’.
+I began to explore the ideas of philosophers and scientists as soon as I realized that I unintentionally ventured into the domain of metaphysics, or ontology, and epistemology.
+As I had the occasion to say somewhere else, initially, I had no specific interest in philosophy, physics or in any other discipline external to architecture, only caring about architecture itself.
+However, as I delved deeper into simple and sincere architectural thoughts on space and place, I realized I was questioning the same fundamental facts of reality that philosophers and theoretical physicists usually explore.
+This led me to feel compelled to study what scholars from other fields had to say on the subject.
 My ultimate focus remains architecture, and, specifically, the relations between architecture, humanistic and scientific perspectives on questions of place and space.

 [3] See the articles, The Place of a Thing, and What Is a Thing? for a more detailed recognition of what I consider to be the relation between matter and place, or between things and place.